twysockey/reflection/README.md

 #Reflection
+##7/10/2017

+Today I was able to fix my problem on line ten when coding.
+After spending ten mins on it I figured out I had to add an + to it in order to solve it.
+I also learned todau that how to create lists in code.
+Or lists within lists.
+That sorta thing, I guess.
+Anyways I had difficulty with that and Im trying to understand how to do it.
+The process of making a list is supposedly the same as what Im doing in the Pokeman project.

+#Reflection
 ##7/7/2017
 Today I was able to organize my coding with variables.
 This allows me specify where I put certain codes.
 I also learned how to use print correctly and how to fix my coding mistakes more easily without anybodys help.
 Im still trying to learn how to place images as a text and how to have my text roll to the right, but other than that I learned a lot today. *dab